kkirchheim/pytorch-ood/docs/info.rst

 Assumptions
 -----------------------------------------
-Whily PyTorch-OOD aims to be general, there are certain assumptions that we have to make.
+While PyTorch-OOD aims to be as general as possible, there are certain assumptions that we have to make.
 These are as follows: